Data entry automation fixes bad processes and provides a solution to bridge gaps between software systems.

 The best way to think about IDP is that it is a programmable set of technologies working in concert to discover and then extract information that isn’t in 100% predictable places or in a format that changes often.

-IDP it is well-suited for more complex knowledge work because it combines technologies like:
+IDP is well-suited for more complex knowledge work because it combines technologies like:

 And it makes sense – most companies will start with either IDP or RPA, but rarely both.

-So What's the Difference Between Automation and Intelligent Document Processing?
+Automation Software: What's the Difference Between Robotic Process Automation and Intelligent Document Processing?

-Data entry automation with RPA starts with the low-hanging fruit of manual and repetitive tasks.
-As automation maturity improves, it moves on to more complex subject matter-intensive business process, and this is where IDP will come into play.
+Automation software using RPA starts with the low-hanging fruit of manual and repetitive data entry tasks.
+As automation maturity improves, more complex subject matter-intensive business process are replaced.
+This is where IDP comes into play.

 IDP delivers highly targeted data that would otherwise be impossible for bots to work with.